46176

 Long-tail keywords are the underdog of SEO.
 No one wants to use them because of low search volumes, but they do pack a powerful punch.
 With the right approach, long-tail keywords can help you bypass strong competition, win featured snippets, and deliver not just traffic, but actual paying customers.
 Here is how.

-Long tail keywords are extended, more precise keyword phrases that people are likely to use in Google and other search engines when they are closer to making a purchase or using voice search.
+A long tail keyword is an extended, more precise keyword phrase that people are likely to use in search engines when they are closer to making a purchase or using voice search.
 Typically, a long-tail keyword is a longer search phrase that is made from three to five words and has highly specific search intent.
 Because these keywords are more specific and unique, they generally have lower search volumes.
 But because such long tail terms are more targeted and designed to better reflect how people make queries, they can be highly beneficial since they are also less competitive and have higher conversion rates than generic keywords.

 For example, instead of using a broad keyword like "SEO tools", a long tail keyword might be "long-tail keyword research SEO tools".
 This level of detail helps connect with users who know exactly what they are looking for.